outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Read more on [chnroutes](https://github.com/fivesheep/chnroutes) and [chinaroute路由表更新命令](https://gist.github.com/lixingcong/286144b3a521add58d8dcf045700963f)

-## Geoip
+## Geoip method

-Instead of IP list, we can make use of *geopip* extension of *iptables*.
+Instead of IP set, we can make use of *geopip* extension of *iptables*.
 This is much more simpler.

 ```
 root@tux ~ # iptables -t mangle -A OUTPUT -o wlan0 -m geoip --dst-cc CN -j MARK --set-mark 51820